GeorgiaStateDefenseForce/gsdf.georgia.gov/_posts/2023-08-31-the-andrew-sullens-marksmanship-competition.md

 **This year, the Georgia State Defense Force (GSDF) will have a competition marksmanship team in the ASMC!** The concept of a GSDF competition marksmanship team was the brainchild of Col. Don Lankford, Commander of the GSDF 5th Brigade.
 Col. Lankford spent years laying the groundwork.

-*In this Interview, Col. Lankford speaks about the origins of the GSDF's involvement in the Andrew Sullens Marksmanship Competition.*
+*In this Interview, Col. Lankford speaks about the origins of the GSDF's involvement in the ASMC.*

 *Responses Compiled by Warrant Officer Joseph Mezzatesta, GSDF Competition Marksmanship Team Officer in Charge*

 **Q1.
 How did you become interested in the ASMC?**

-I knew a Soldier in the Georgia Army National Guard (GAARNG), Warrant Officer Jakob Raven .
+I knew a Soldier in the Georgia Army National Guard (GAARNG), Warrant Officer Jakob Raven.
 Given his role in the GAARNG, he wanted to start a comprehensive marksmanship program.
 He asked for help, and on behalf of the GSDF, we agreed to help.

 In 2013, the first year of the ASMC, the GSDF had about 25 troops assisting with setting up the range.